You remember that story last week that said 600,000 evacuees from Hurricane Katrina still in hotels?

 So there's a racist element in this.

-Folks, let me tell you what this.
+Folks, let me tell you what this is.

-This is aimed at hip hop.
+This is aimed at hip-hop.

 It's aimed at the rappers.

-It is thought that the NBA has become a thug culture because too many NBA players idolize these rappers and they want to look like them and they want to dressurize them like them and they want to act like them when they're off the court, sometimes on the court.
+It is thought that the NBA has become a thug culture because too many NBA players idolize these rappers and they want to look like them and they want to dresserize them like them and they want to act like them when they're off the court, sometimes on the court, as was the case in New Fallujah.

 So here comes a league.

-No, I'm no, no, I'm just I I haven't been to an NBA game in a while.
+No, no, no, I'm just, I haven't been to an NBA game in a while, but I don't think that's who they're catering to.

-I mean, when Alan Iverson gets a new reebok shoe, is it for Gramps?
+I mean, when Alan Iverson gets a new Reebok shoe, is it for Gramps?

-You know, to go walking the dog with his cane.
+You know, to go walking the dog with his cane?

-And I doubt that you're out there shopping for reebok shoes.
+And I doubt that you're out there shopping for Reebok shoes.

 Can I let you in on a little known secret?